SAP-samples/teched2022-IN264/README.md

 - SAP S/4HANA On Premise
 - SAP Process Automation

-In addition other BTP components are used and be configured for successfully running this scenario End-to-End.
+In addition other BTP components are used and will be configured for successfully running this scenario End-to-End.

 ![SAP BTP Solution Diagram - SAP Task Center](images/0_btp_taskcenter_teched_scenario.png)